troglobit/mcjoin/README.md

 [![Travis Status][]][Travis] [![Coverity Status][]][Coverity Scan]

-`mcjoin` is a very simple and easy-to-use tool to test IPv4 and IPv6 multicast.  it features an optional multicast generator (server) and an end device that can act as a data sink (client) or just join one or more groups.  both ASM (*,G) and SSM (S,G) is supported.
+`mcjoin` is a very simple and easy-to-use tool to test IPv4 and IPv6 multicast.  it features:

-without any arguments `mcjoin` defaults to an IPv4 ASM (*,G) join of `225.1.2.3`, UDP port `1234`.  see the usage section below for more help.

-for testing purposes you may want to use the `MCAST_TEST_NET` from RFC5771, `233.252.0.0/24`, or possibly the `ompoing(8)` test group `232.43.211.234`, UDP port `4321`, as defined in this IETF draft:
+- an optional multicast generator (server)
+- an end device that can act as a data sink (client), or
+- join one or more groups
+- ASM (*,G) support
+- SSM (S,G) support

 http://tools.ietf.org/html/draft-ietf-mboned-ssmping-08